-Increased or Improved Services for High Needs Students in the LCAP for the 2022-23 School Year
+Increased or Improved Services for High Needs Students in the LCAP for the 2023-24 School Year

-In 2022-23, University Preparation Charter School is projecting it will receive \$620,149 based on the enrollment of foster youth, English learner, and low-income students.
-University Preparation Charter School must describe how it intends to increase or improve services for high needs students in the LCAP.
-University Preparation Charter School plans to spend \$620,149 towards meeting this requirement, as described in the LCAP.
+In 2023-24, University Preparation Charter School at CSU Channel Islands is projecting it will receive \$656,740 based on the enrollment of foster youth, English learner, and low-income students.
+University Preparation Charter School at CSU Channel Islands must describe how it intends to increase or improve services for high needs students in the LCAP.
+University Preparation Charter School at CSU Channel Islands preparation Charter School at CSU Channel Islands and the students in the LCAP.
+University Preparation Charter School at CSU Channel Islands plans to spend \$656,740 towards meeting this requirement, as described in the LCAP.